emilefrey/django-react-postgres-boilerplate/README.md

 ```sh
 docker-compose -f "docker-compose.dev.yml" up -d --build
 ```
 The react frontend should be available at `http://localhost:3000/` and django backend at `http://localhost:8000/` (django admin at `http://localhost:8000/admin/`).
-This mode supports both react hot reloading and django auto-refresh with changes.

 ## Features
 ### Forgot Password: